rvdleun/onoffice/README.md

 🔗 Powered by web technology.
 Runs on any headset supporting WebVR.
 🖱️ A handy virtual cursor to keep your mouse position on the screen updated at all times 💻 Available for Windows, Mac and Linux.
 😎 Fully open-source.
-Read the DEVELOPMENT.md file for more background on how the code works and how you can get involved.
+Read the DEVELOPMENT.md file for more background on how the code is structured and how you can get involved.

 ## Roadmap